 As a parent, you want the best for your child.
-That includes healthy teeth and a pleasing smile.
-Start with regular dental care.
-The American Dental Association recommends that a child visit the dentist by his or her first birthday, while baby (primary) teeth are emerging.
+That includes healthy teeth and a pleasing smile that should begin with regular dental care.
+The American Dental Association recommends that a child visit the dentist by his or her first birthday, while baby (primary) teeth are erupting.
 Your dentist can alert you to any concerns about how the teeth and jaws are developing.
 But sometimes parents are the first to recognize a problem with the alignment of teeth and jaws.

-All Kids Should Get a Check-up with an Orthodontist No Later Than Age 7.
+All Kids Should Get a Consultation with an Orthodontist No Later Than Age 7.

-To have a healthy smile that’s good for life®, your child needs teeth and jaws that are properly aligned.
-The American Association of Orthodontists (AAO) recommends that your child get a check-up with an orthodontist at the first recognition of the existence of an orthodontic problem, but no later than age 7.
+To have a healthy smile that’s good for life, your child needs teeth and jaws that are properly aligned.
+The American Association of Orthodontists (AAO) recommends that your child have a consultation with a Board Certified Orthodontist at the first recognition of the existence of an orthodontic problem, but no later than age 7.
 By then, your child has enough permanent teeth for an orthodontist to determine whether an orthodontic problem exists or is developing.